panda3d/panda3d-docs/programming/physics/index.rst

 Physics
 =======

-Panda3D offers four built-in choices to use for Physics:
+Panda3D offers four built-in choices to use for :term:`physics`:

 -  :ref:`Panda's Built-in Physics Engine <panda3d-physics-engine>`: Panda3D
    has a very basic physics engine built-in that may apply forces to classes.